The-Swarm-Corporation/AgentOS/README.md

 )
 ```

-## About

-Developed by [Swarms.ai](https://swarms.ai) and partners, AgentOS represents a production-ready implementation of autonomous AI agents, following the architectural principles outlined by Andrej Karpathy.

-## Todo

-- Implement python code executor, file finder, and more
-- Implement file level embeddings
-- Implement Audio summary and analysis
-- Implement text to image and text to speech
-- Implement text to video

 ## Available Tools

 AgentOS comes with a powerful set of built-in tools that enable various capabilities.
 Here's a comprehensive list of all available tools: